Taylor Anderson-Heide

-Taylor Anderson-Heide (born February 25, 1995 as Taylor Anderson) is an American curler from Minneapolis, Minnesota.
+Taylor Anderson-Heide (/'haɪdiː/ HY-dee; born February 25, 1995 as Taylor Anderson) is an American curler from Chaska, Minnesota.
 She currently plays lead on Team Tabitha Peterson.
 Along with her twin sister Sarah, she was United States National Champion in 2019 and World Junior silver medalist in 2016.

 Curling career

 Juniors

 Anderson-Heide was a member of Team USA at the 2012 Winter Youth Olympics, playing lead on the team, which was skipped by Korey Dropkin.
 They finished in fifth place.
 In the mixed doubles event, Anderson-Heide was paired with Great Britain's Duncan Menzies.
 The pair were eliminated in the quarterfinals.

 Anderson-Heide was the alternate for Team USA (skipped by Cory Christensen) at the 2015 World Junior Curling Championships.
 The team finished in 5th place, and Anderson-Heide played in two games.
 The next season, Anderson-Heide was promoted to second on the team.
 The team represented the United States at the 2016 World Junior Curling Championships, where they made it all the way to the gold medal final, where they lost to Canada.